dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 23.3.3. `{:subsumption n}`
 Overrides the `/subsumption` command-line setting for this assertion.

+### 23.3.4. `{:expect s}`
+This attribute is recognized on an assert statement.
+If present, the statement's expression is both checked by the verifier and is compiled to a run-time test (like an expect statement).
+The optional argument of the attribute is used as the optional message provided by the equivalent expect statement.

 ## 23.4.
 Attributes on variable declarations

 ### 23.4.1. `{:assumption}`